puppetlabs/puppetlabs-docker/README.md

       device: ":/srv/blueocean"
 ```

 Available parameters for `options` depend on the used volume driver.
-For details read
+For details, see
 [Using volumes](https://docs.docker.com/storage/volumes/) from the Docker manual.

 Some of the key advantages for using `volumes` over `bind mounts` are: